 This valuable user-friendly book has been a great resource to both professionals and parents since 2004 and now offers even more.
-Learning the R.O.P.E.S. for Improved Executive Function has a new look, size, and CD which includes all the forms and assessment tool to fully implements the strategies.
+Learning the R.O.P.E.S. has a different look and size, and a CD which includes all the forms and assessment tool to fully implements the strategies.
 The book continues to provide the reader with the same great content including: an understanding of executive dysfunction in children with high functioning autism and Asperger syndrome, as well as addressing the behavior excesses and deficits typically associated with these disorders; step by step instruction on teaching the skills necessary for overcoming many deficits of executive functioning deficits including:

 · organization and planning,

 · prioritizing and goals setting,

 · self management

 ...and how to provide the necessary structure and support while these skills are being acquired.
 The book is still full of useful worksheets and graphic organizers, that are uniquely designed to capitalize on the visual strengths of children with high functioning autism and Asperger syndrome to assist them in learning how to "think through" complex situations using these visual maps and structures as their guide.
 Many case studies cited provide the reader with "real life" examples of the successful implementation of the strategies presented from primary grades through adulthood.
 Educators have commented that the strategies are also very helpful to learners who have ADD, ADHD, learning disabilities, and the typical student who struggles with organization.